 A: Veneers consist of porcelain shells that provide a fresh facade for a tooth.
 They are thinly formed pieces of porcelain shaped like a tooth, which our cosmetic dentist affixes to the front of your teeth.
 Porcelain veneers are considered the foremost standard of care in cosmetic dentistry.

 They are permanently attached to the front surface of a tooth in order to restore or improve color, form and location.
-Porcelain veneers can immediately provide an impressive, positive transformation of your smile and overall facial look.
+Veneers can immediately provide an impressive, positive transformation of your smile and overall facial look.
 They are highly effective for fixing common problems.

 Q: Is there a difference between the porcelain veneers you can get from one cosmetic dentist to another?